Table of Contents

 Why You Need an Attorney Before Giving a Recorded Statement

 This is non-negotiable.
-The insurance adjuster will ask you for a recorded statement early in the process, framing it as routine and necessary.
+The insurance adjuster will ask for a recorded statement early in the process, framing it as routine and necessary.
 It is neither.
-It is a trap designed to get you to say something—anything—they can twist against you later.
+It is a trap designed to get claimants to say something—anything—that can be twisted against them later.
 "I'm feeling okay" becomes "the claimant admitted to minimal pain at the time of the call."
 "I didn't see the truck until the last second" becomes "the claimant acknowledged limited situational awareness."
+Given that large truck crashes killed 5,936 people nationwide in 2023 according to NHTSA data, these statements carry enormous weight in settlements.
+Commercial trucking companies typically carry minimum insurance of $750,000 per FMCSA requirements, meaning adjusters are highly motivated to minimize payouts.
+Under Colorado law (C.R.S. § 10-3-1115), claimants have the right to legal representation before providing statements.
+With hours-of-service violations present in 18% of fatal truck crashes, skilled attorneys understand how to properly document negligence and protect claimants from self-incriminating remarks during early investigation phases.

 Colorado-Specific Truck Accident Laws